 Campus Based - Visit Website

-CUNY Lehman College's Doctor of Nursing Practice program offers a Pediatric Nurse Practitioner concentration for experienced nurses seeking advanced clinical leadership.
-This 39-credit campus-based DNP requires a master's degree with a minimum 3.2 GPA, current nursing licensure, and one year of advanced practice experience.
-The program emphasizes evidence-based practice, healthcare policy, and complex systems management specifically tailored to pediatric care.
-No entrance exam is required for admission to this doctoral program.
+CUNY Lehman College's Doctor of Nursing Practice (DNP) program offers a specialized Pediatric Nurse Practitioner concentration for advanced nursing professionals.
+This practice-focused doctoral program requires a master's degree with a minimum 3.2 GPA, current nursing licensure, and professional certification.
+The 39-credit curriculum emphasizes evidence-based practice, healthcare policy, and advanced clinical methodologies, preparing nurses for leadership roles in pediatric care.
+The program requires one year of advanced practice experience and focuses on complex healthcare systems.
+No entrance exam is required for this doctoral program.

 • 39-credit practice-focused DNP